Tempe Preparatory Academy

 Tempe Preparatory Academy is a public charter school in Tempe, a suburb of Phoenix, Arizona in the United States.
 Founded in 1996, Tempe Preparatory Academy (also known as Tempe Prep or TPA) offers a Great Books, core liberal arts curriculum centered on Western tradition, history, language, and literature.
 Its motto is Verum, Pulchrum, Bonum, meaning Truth, Beauty, Goodness.
 It is also the founding model for the Great Hearts Academies schools, with which it is otherwise unaffiliated.
 Tempe Prep is an independently-governed public charter school.
 Since 2015, the headmaster has been Wayne Porter.
-Past headmasters include Thomas Butler, Andrew Zwernaman, Daniel Scoggin, George Lowe, Ron Bergez, Julie Boles, Hugh Hallman (a past Mayor of Tempe), and David Baum.
+Past headmasters include Thomas Butler, Andrew Zwernaman, Daniel Scoggin, George Lowe, Ron Bergez, Julie Boles, Hugh Hallman (a past Mayor of Tempe), David Baum, Wayne Porter, and John Fowler.

 Academic and Extracurricular Recognition

 Tempe Prep's Academic Recognitions include: